WORKING IN CANADA ON AN INTERNSHIP

 What is your current country/territory of residence:

-Do you have a family member who is a Canadian Citizen or
+Do you have a family member who is a Canadian Citizen or permanent resident and is 18 years or older:

 Answer according to your circumstances.